Bygdøy Royal Estate

 Bygdøy Royal Estate (Bygdøy kongsgård), also known as the Bygdø Royal Farm, is a Kongsgård estate and manor house that occupies a large part of the northwestern part of the Bygdøy peninsula in Oslo, Norway.
-It is the official summer residence of the King of Norway.
+It is the official summer residence of the king of Norway.

 History

-Middle ages
+Middle Ages

 The estate originally belonged to the Cistercian monastery on Hovedøya.
 At the end of the thirteenth century, Bygdøy was purchased from the Hovedøya monastery by King Haakon V of Norway as a gift for his wife, Queen Euphemia of Rügen.
 Their daughter, Ingeborg of Norway, later returned the island to the monastery.

-It was acquired by the king during the Protestant Reformation to supply Akershus Fortress and garrison.
-The King would also use the estate for hunting and a hunting lodge.
+It was acquired by King Christian III of Denmark-Norway. during the Protestant Reformation to supply Akershus Fortress and its garrison.
+The later kings of Denmark-Norway would also use the estate for hunting and as a hunting lodge.
 A zoological garden was set up by King Christian IV of Denmark-Norway.

 Current estate

-The current main building was erected in 1733 as a summer residence and maison de plaisance for the Danish Governor of Norway, Christian Rantzau (1684-1771).
+The current main building was erected in 1733 as a summer residence and maison de plaisance for the Governor-general of Norway, Christian Rantzau (1684–1771).
 King Christian Frederick lived on the estate in 1814 after he was forced to give up the throne and before he left for Denmark.
 Following the establishment of the Swedish-Norwegian Union, King Charles III purchased the remaining estate grounds from the Norwegian government in 1837.

 King Oscar I would later erect the palace Oscarshall close to the estate grounds while his son, King Charles IV, later sold much of the estate back to the government.
 King Oscar II, the last king of the union, invested considerably in the estate and constructed six villas which functioned as both residences and guest houses (only one of these villas exists today).
 King Oscar II also established the world's first open-air museum on the estate in the year 1881, a museum which in 1907 was overtaken by the Norwegian Museum of Cultural History.

 Recent years

 After the election of King Haakon VII in 1905, the King and Queen Maud lived their first year in Norway at the estate while the Royal Palace in Oslo was refurbished.
 Queen Maud created new English landscape and rock gardens on the estate grounds with the help of Charles Edward Hubbard.
-The royal family would later use the estate as a summer residence, a tradition which was continued by King Olav V and later King Harald V.
+The royal family would later use the estate as a summer residence, a tradition which was continued by King Olav V and later Harald V.